Skip to content

 b2evolution is a PHP-based CMS designed for managing multiple blogs, forums, and newsletters from a single installation, leveraging MySQL or MariaDB for its database.

-This guide shows you how to configure Apache web server on Ubuntu 24.04 to host your b2evolution site, ensuring a flexible and secure environment for your online presence.
+Apache web server configuration on Ubuntu 24.04 hosts your b2evolution site, providing a flexible and secure environment for your online presence.
+This setup is essential for running b2evolution version 7.2.6 or later.

 ⚡ Quick Answer